josephiznot/restaurant-reviewer/README.md

 Download the executable Chrome driver from [ChromeDriver-Download](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Download the current version of Chrome you are using.
 I happen to be using V79.
+Make sure that the Chromedriver version is the same as your Chrome browser version.
+To check what version of Chrome you have, enter the following in the URL of the
+browser:

+chrome://version

 Note: Be sure to move the Chromedriver to the root directory of the project, so we can reference the relative path of it.